Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Operating System.md

 #### Command-Line Tools
 Used for numerous other functions, such as testing or tracing network connectivity or paths.
 You should be familiar with common command-line tools.
 - **ipconfig**— The `ipconfig` command is used to display basic connectivity information, such as the IP address, subnet mask, and default gateway to which TCP/IP is bound.
 This command is highly useful in diagnosing network issues.
-There are serveral ipconfig switches and arguments which are useful to know.
+There are several ipconfig switches and arguments which are useful to know.
 	- /all : displays additional network configuration information including DHCP and servers, MAC address, NetBIOS status, and domain name
 	- /release : drops the IP address learned from the DHCP server resulting in the network adapter no longer having an IP address
 	- /renew : forces a DHCP client to renew its DHCP address from the DHCP server